- Bank Supervision

 The Office of the Comptroller of the Currency (OCC) is committed to supporting veterans seeking jobs in the federal government.
 We value the unique experiences each veteran brings to the OCC community.
 This page provides information about the types of jobs available, as well as information about salaries, benefits, and our commitment to equal opportunity and reasonable accommodation.

 Veterans who are disabled or who served on active duty in the Armed Forces during specific time periods or military campaigns are entitled to preference in competitive hiring selections.
-Unsure whether you qualify?
-Take a minute to step through the Department of Labor’s Veterans’ Preference Advisor to determine if you are eligible.

 The Current Openings page provides links to OCC jobs, along with information about how to apply.
 If the vacancy states that it is open to all sources and you are qualified for the position, you will receive veterans' preference accordingly.
 In order to receive your preference, you must send us proof of your military service along with your application.
 (Read the vacancy announcement to learn what documentation is required).
 You may also be eligible to apply for positions open only to current or former federal employees under the Veterans Employment Opportunity Act (see below).